 When considering a slide on camper, you quickly realise the more electronically controlled mechanisms there are, the more risk of something going wrong in the middle of nowhere.

-For instance: The Trayon Camper can have an electric actuator fitted as an optional-extra to remotely open and close the camper lid/roof for customers with limited or impaired movement but in the event of electronic failure the entire system can revert to a simply quick and easy flip over action aided with gas struts which is how Trayons function (and have been functioning) since 1994.
+For instance: The Trayon Camper can have an electric actuator fitted as an optional extra to remotely open and close the camper lid/roof for customers with limited or impaired movement but in the event of electronic failure the entire system can revert to a simple quick and easy flip over action aided with gas struts which are how Trayons function (and have been functioning) since 1994.

 They also test new electronics to ensure they can handle the rigors of touring in outback Australia.
 One such technology is the LiFEPo4 lithium battery, which drastically reduces the weight of the Trayons power system compared to the industry standard AGM batteries.